 He is a passionate sportsmen and avid upland bird hunter.

-In April 2009, Tommy Millner was named president and chief executive officer of Cabela's, the World's Foremost Outfitter of hunting, fishing and outdoor gear.
+Tommy Millner was the former president and chief executive officer of Cabela's, the World's Foremost Outfitter of hunting, fishing and outdoor gear.
 Previously, Millner had worked for Remington Arms Company for 15 years, ten as Chief Executive Officer.

 Jeanne O. Mitchell is Senior Director, Federal Relations in ExxonMobil's Washington, D.C. government relations office, responsible for contacts and advocacy with the United States House of Representatives across a vast spectrum of energy and business issues.